sandeepmvn/JWTAuthentication/README.md

           };
       });

-   Using AddJWTBearer extension method from the Microsoft.AspNetCore.Authentication.JwtBearer package,it takes a JwtBearerOptions parameter which specifies how to handle incoming tokens.
+   Using AddJWTBearer extension method from the Microsoft.AspNetCore.Authentication.JwtBearer package,it takes a JwtBearerOptions parameter which specifies how to handle incoming tokens (Handler for authorizing the token).

   RequireHttpsMetadata is not used in the code snippet above, but is useful for testing purposes.
 In real-world deployments, JWT bearer tokens should always be passed only over HTTPS.

+  TokenValidationParameters: -
+     1. The ValidateIssuerSigningKey,ValidateAudience and ValdiateIssuer properties indicate that the token’s signature should be validated and that the key’s property indicating it’s issuer/Audience must match an expected value.
+     2. The IssuerSigningKey is the secret key used for validating incoming JWT tokens

+ In Configure Method add the authentication and authorization method,

+    public void Configure(IApplicationBuilder app, IWebHostEnvironment env)
+         {
+           //---- After the appuseRouting
+             app.UseAuthentication();
+             app.UseAuthorization();

+           //----------------------------
+         }

+   Now Generate the token with help of MVC controller,

+     {
+              // authentication successful so generate jwt token var tokenHandler = new JwtSecurityTokenHandler();
+          var key = Encoding.ASCII.GetBytes("SecretKey");
+          var tokenDescriptor = new SecurityTokenDescriptor
+          {
+              Subject = new ClaimsIdentity(new Claim[]
+              {
+                  new Claim(ClaimTypes.Name, "Username"),
+                  new Claim(ClaimTypes.Role, "Role")

+              }),
+              Expires = DateTime.UtcNow.AddDays(7),//Token Expiry date
+              SigningCredentials = new SigningCredentials(new SymmetricSecurityKey(key), SecurityAlgorithms.HmacSha256Signature)
+          };
+          var token = tokenHandler.CreateToken(tokenDescriptor);
+          var jwtToken = tokenHandler.WriteToken(token);
+       }

+    Now decorate the some of actions/conroller(secure the API's) with [Authorize] attribute.
+Under the namespace of "Microsoft.AspNetCore.Authorization"